Coba and Punta Laguna

 What to bring:

-Sandals, towel, biodegradable sunblock, underwater camera (if possible), your own mask and snorkel (optional), money, etc.
+Sandals, towel, bathing suit, biodegradable sunblock, hat, mosquito repelent, underwater camera (if possible), your own mask and snorkel (optional), money, etc.